SourcePot/PIclient/README.md

 ## First steps on the Datapool web application - Remote client registration
 You need to register the new client with one of the user accounts of your web application.
 To do this go to 'Admin' &rarr; 'Account' and expand 'App credentials' (Lock symbol).
 Remember the registered client will have the same privileges as the user of this account but limited to the selected scope.
-The scope for the PIclient must be class `SourcePot\Datapool\Processing\RemoteClient`.
+The scope for the PIclient must be class `SourcePot\Datapool\Processing\RemoteClient` and the method `clientCall`.
+Multiple Raspberry Pis can use the same `client_id`.
+The location of a PI is set by `entry={'Group':'Town','Folder':'Address','Name':'Location'}` in `sentinel.py`.
 The following screenshot shows the registration of the client in row 0001:

 ![Raspberry Pi client registration](/assets/img/datapool_client_registration.png "Client registration within the Datapool web application")